-The Capacity Based Markup WorkbookA Spreadsheet Tool For Help Determining "How Much Should I Charge?"
+The Capacity Based Markup WorkbookA Simple Spreadsheet App For Figuring Out "How Much Should I Charge"

-As part of a discussions in the Journal of Light Construction Online Forums back in 2004 regarding use of what is known as a Capacity Based Based Markup (also sometimes known as PROOF or Indexed or Labor Allocated Overhead markup so hence the PILAO acronym for the worksheet) I created this Excel Workbook.
-For more information regarding using a PROOF/Indexed/Labor Allocated Overhead markup method in general click to read the the Quietly re-Thinking Out Loud Blog post entitled: The Potential Problem Using a Traditional Volume Based Markup.
+I originally created this Workbook as part of discussions in the Journal of Light Construction Online Forums back in the winter of 2004 regarding the use of what is known as a Capacity Based Based Markup also sometimes known as PROOF or Indexed or Labor Allocated Overhead markup.
+I gave the original file the working name of PILAO_Wksht_vx.xx an acronym for the worksheet that some JLC forum old-timers still call it.

 The Labor Cost Worksheet